logicmoo/NomicMU/README.md

+# IRC Explaination
 ````
-06:19] <dmiles> here is the idea i had for https://github.com/TeamSPoon/NomicMU
+[06:19] <dmiles> here is the idea i had for https://github.com/TeamSPoon/NomicMU
 [06:20] <dmiles> there could be a rougelike interface running on a different port from the text server
 [06:21] <dmiles> placement of the houses there btw do happen inside on the the 9x9s
 [06:24] <dmiles> in the rougelike interface of PRologMUD i was using these symbols:  https://github.com/TeamSPoon/prologmud/blob/master/prolog/prologmud/objs/basic_objs.pfc.pl